 To create a new project, open the File menu and choose New Project.
-Then, choose New Slideshow if you want to make a quick slideshow, or click New Project if you want to use the advanced features.
+Then, choose Slideshow wizard if you want to make a quick slideshow, or click Create project in full feature mode if you want to use the advanced features.